FaceBook IconTwitter LogoYouTube LogoLinkedin IconInstagram IconFlickr Icon

 RM9 - The chapter uses social media accounts to publicize their efforts and to give a good daily view of chapter life as a recruitment tool.

 RM16 - The chapter employs three recruitment officers which provides the chapter with some flexibility.
-The chapter can delegate all duties for the position to be split up into among the three men and therefore the chapter can cover more ground and operate in a much more efficient manner.
+The chapter can delegate all duties for the position to be split among the three men and therefore the chapter can cover more ground and operate in a much more efficient manner.

 RM17 - The recruitment committee creates a nicely designed brochure that is passed out on campus and during formal recruitment.